florianfricke/big_data_scripts_and_documentations/README.md

-# big_data_scripts_and_documentations
+# Big Data Scripts and Manuals
-Developed scripts and created documentations for big data tools.
+Developed scripts and created documentations for big data tools and Docker.
 (Hadoop, Kafka, Spark)